Graduate Certificate in Global Medieval Studies

 Frequently Asked Questions

-Yes.
+• Yes.
 You may petition to have a 200-level, 4.0-unit graduate seminar considered for the pre-approved list.
-You must contact Karen Burgess well BEFORE the seminar the class is being offered, as the committee will not approve a class after it has begun.
-Provide as much information about the class as possible, including a syllabus, if available.
-Please allow a minimum of two weeks for a decision.
+Contact CMRS-CEGS well before the course begins with complete information, including a syllabus if available.
+Allow at least two weeks for review.
+Courses cannot be approved after they have started.
 You will be notified via e-mail of the committee’s decision, and if approved, the seminar will be added to the pre-approved list posted on this website.

-The students profiled below are currently in the process of completing the Graduate Certificate in Global Medieval Studies program.
-They are listed by academic year when they were accepted into the Certificate program.
+The students profiled below are currently completing the Graduate Certificate in Global Medieval Studies program.
+They are listed by academic year of acceptance into the Certificate program.

 2023-24